barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 | 11.968750 | 0.968750 | 0.968750 / (1 / 64) | 62 | ```62``` | ```11`62``` |
 | 11.984375 | 0.984375 | 0.984375 / (1 / 64) | 63 | ```63``` | ```11`63``` |

-### Tick Notation (Fractions of Fractions)
+## Tick Notation (Fractions of Fractions)

 As mentioned earlier, ticks are not always sequential.
 This is because we may choose to subdivide a tick.

 Consider sixty-four discrete price steps within a whole number.
-In previous examples sixty-four ticks would be used.
+In previous examples, sixty-four ticks would be used.
 However, instead of _sixty-fourths_, it is mathematically equivalent to use _thirty-seconds_ and _halves of thirty-seconds_.

 | Sixty-Fourths | Equation (64ths) |  | Thirty-Seconds | Halves | Equation (32nds and Halves) |
 |:---:|---:|---|:---:|:---:|---|